-The refrigerant coil weighs more as it includes heavier parts of the same features.
-Due to the heavy weight, manufactures usually include wheels for easy mobility for refrigerant.
+The refrigerant coil weighs more as it includes heavier parts.
+Due to the weight, manufacturers usually include wheels for easy mobility with refrigerant models.

-The refrigerant coil dehumidifier uses cold air to evaporate moisture as the desiccant uses the porous form of granular silica to get rid of humidity without using unwanted heat.
+The refrigerant coil dehumidifier uses cold air to evaporate moisture.
+The desiccant variety uses the porous form of granular silica to get rid of humidity without any unwanted heat.